Taepyeongso

 The loud and piercing sound it produces has kept it confined mostly to Korean folk music (especially "farmer's band music") and to marching bands, the latter performed for royalty in the genre known as daechwita.
 It is, however, also used sparingly in other genres, including Confucian, Buddhist and Shamanist ritual musics, neo-traditional/fusion music and kpop, included in works such as "Lalalay" by Sunmi (2019).

+The volume is large and the pitch is high, making it suitable for playing outdoors.

+Taepyeongso was originally an instrument used in military camps, but after the late Joseon Dynasty, its playing area expanded to include nongak and Buddhist music.
+In recent years, it is also used as a solo instrument and in original music.
+Taepyeongso is the only instrument that plays a melody among the instruments used in military music, agricultural music, and Buddhist music.